 “[For thousands of] years wickedness had been growing.
 It had wrought deeds of impiety and crime that had wrung the ages with agony, and often roused the justice of the universe to roll her fiery thunderbolts of retribution through the world.
 But now it had grown to full maturity; it stands around this cross in such gigantic proportions as had never been seen before; it works an enormity before which the mightiest of its past exploits dwindle into insignificance, and pale into dimness.
 It crucifies the Lord of life and glory.”

-And what I’ve done in your notes is just summarized the wickedness of man on display in different people at different times doing different things to the Son of God.
+And I’ve summarized the wickedness of man on display in different people at different times doing different things to the Son of God.

-Soldiers: Stripping, scourging, mocking, beating, and spitting on the Son of God.
+Soldiers: Stripping, Scourging, Mocking, Beating, and Spitting on the Son of God Which leads to the soldiers, whom we see stripping, scourging, mocking, beating, and spitting on the Son of God.
 Taking the dreaded whip full of bone or lead bound into leather thongs and lashing the victim’s body to a bloody pulp.
 Tremble at the horror of wickedness as they twist a crown of thorns into His head, put a scepter in His hand and a robe around His naked body, and bow down in mockery, saying, “This is the King of the Jews.”
 Then they spit in His face and lead Him away to a cross.
 The most degrading of all ways to die.
 One writer said,

 “Crucifixion was unspeakably painful and degrading.
 Whether tied or nailed to the cross, the victim endured countless paroxysms as he pulled with his arms and pushed with his legs to keep his chest cavity open for breathing and then collapsed in exhaustion until the demand for oxygen demanded renewed paroxysms.
 The scourging, the loss of blood, the shock from the pain, all produced agony that could go on for days, ending at last by suffocation, cardiac arrest, or loss of blood.
 When there was reason to hasten death the execution squad would smash the victim’s legs.
 Death followed almost immediately, either from shock or from collapse that cut off breathing.”